-Red Hat OpenShift is a complete container application platform that natively integrates technologies like docker and Kubernetes—a powerful container cluster management and orchestration system—and combines that with an enterprise foundation in Red Hat Enterprise Linux.
+Red Hat OpenShift is a complete container application platform that natively integrates technologies like Docker and Kubernetes—a powerful container cluster management and orchestration system—and includes an enterprise foundation in Red Hat Enterprise Linux®.

 Stateful and stateless apps

 Red Hat OpenShift runs and supports both stateful and stateless applications.
-This allows you to take full advantage of containers without needing to completely rearchitect your enterprise apps.Read the OpenShift datasheet
+This allows you to take full advantage of containers without needing to completely rearchitect your enterprise apps.Read the Red Hat OpenShift datasheet

 Modernize your apps